 In 1985 the RAF slowly started scrapping the aircraft with the highest number of airframe hours.
 Another four years later the Ministry of Defence invited tenders for the conversion of five of the Super VC10s to K4s and conversion of the 10 squadron VC10 C Mk 1s to C Mk 1 Ks.
 Eventually BAe was awarded the contract in early 1990, with FR Aviation at Hurn as a subcontractor for the C Mk 1 conversions.
 Upon inspection by the BAe Woodford division it was found that the long years in storage had caused severe corrosion problems and the MOD realised that major structural work was needed to ensure a future career for the airframes.
 The major corrosion problems were centered on the wing torque box, and the next step was figuring out whether this could be rectified in situ, so that the airframes could be ferried prior to the conversion work.
 After a trial repair on G-ARVJ, which by this time was lying on the RAF Brize Norton scrap dump without wings, the conclusion was reached that through careful stress jacking of the fuselage the repair to the centre section torque box was feasible and could be done economically.
 Readying the airframes for the ferry to Filton involved a lot more then just the torque box repairs.
 Lorry loads of spares started arriving at RAF Abingdon and many components were exchanged to make the first aircraft, ZD242, at least fleetingly airworthy.
 The hardest task during the preparations was stripping off the grime and preservative that had accumulated on the airframe.
 The actual ferry flight on 27 July 1990 was pretty uneventful, with the gear locked down, slats and flaps hand-wound out and locked and the tailplane set to a fixed setting for 210 knots at 6000 feet, nothing could go wrong.
 And nothing did, after two extra circuits of the airfield the aircraft made a perfect landing.

-Within several weeks, the five aircraft selected for conversion had arrived at Filton, and work had started in earnest.
+It took a year to get all the five aircraft selected for conversion to Filton as a lot of work was needed to get each airframe in ferryable state, even using the same set of engines for each VC10 (the other ferry flights were ZD240 on 23/10/1990, ZD230 on 24/1/1991, ZD241 on 16/4/1991 and ZD235 on 16/7/1991).
+But once the airframes were in place, the work started in earnest.
 The process by which these airliners would give up their civil identity and emerge as a purposeful piece of military hardware would mainly go along the lines of the earlier K2/K3 conversions, but there were large differences between the programs.
 The K2s and K3s had still been airworthy aircraft, even though some of them had been stored briefly.
 The K4s however, even though the ferry flights belied the idea, were not.
 Having stood idle for years, many modifications that had been incorporated in the other VC10s in RAF service would have to be incorporated in the conversion program to get the modification standards up to spec.
 Also, the ferry flights had been made on a minimum of serviceable equipment, now all the systems had to be restored to fully working order, and not only that, they would be serving with the RAF for many years to come.
-In effect the aircraft were completely stripped to the bare airframes, and in some places beyond that, and completely rebuilt again.
+In effect the aircraft were completely stripped to bare airframes, and in some places beyond that, and completely rebuilt again.
 When the first airframe emerged from the hangar in its new colours the RAF took on an aircraft with a new lease of life.

 Photos copyright Airbus UK